 Before 2006-2007, school districts typically conducted elections to request voter authorization to exercise Option 3 or Option 4 or both options.
-In 2006, the Texas Legislature authorized Chapter 41 districts to offset their costs for recapture against new state funding, additional state aid for tax reduction (ASATR), which is provided for the purposes of property tax relief (see the TEC, §42.2516).
-Subsequently, the legislature passed additional provisions that allow a Chapter 41 district to forgo the requirement to conduct an election to authorize one or more options, if the ASATR for the school year exceeds the recapture costs for that same year (see the TEC, §41.0041).
-These provisions allow the district to offset its recapture costs against its ASATR funds.
+In 2006, the Texas Legislature authorized Chapter 41 districts to offset their costs for recapture against their state funding for additional state aid for tax reduction (ASATR), which is provided for the purposes of property tax relief (see the TEC, §42.2516).
+Subsequently, the legislature passed additional provisions that allow a Chapter 41 district to forgo the requirement to conduct an election to authorize one or more options, if the district received its first notification of Chapter 41 status in 2006-2007 or later and the ASATR for the school year exceeds the recapture costs for that same year (see the TEC, §41.0041).
+These provisions allow an eligible district to offset its recapture costs against its ASATR funds.
 As a result, if your district is notified of its Chapter 41 status for the first time in the 2006-2007 school year or later, it can take advantage of this offset provision without the need to conduct an election if its costs for recapture are equal to or less than its ASATR for the same school year.
-Any Chapter 41 district may offset all or part of its recapture costs against its ASATR.
-If your district's estimated cost of recapture exceeds the ASATR that your district is estimated to receive during the same school year, your district must act to equalize wealth using one of the options authorized by Chapter 41 (see section 3, on options for reducing wealth, for more information).
-Because virtually all districts have used Option 3 or Option 4 in the past, the quidance in this manual is geared toward the administration of these two options.
+If your district qualifies to net its recapture against its state aid and your district intends to exercise Option 3 to equalize its wealth level, the district must sign the Agreement for the Purchase of Attendance Credits (Netting ASATR) contract on page 57.
+If your district qualifies to net its recapture against its state aid and your district intends to exercise Option 4 to equalize its wealth level for this school year, the district must sign the Agreement for the Education of Nonresident Students contract on page 59.

-If the estimated cost of recapture for your district exceeds the ASATR your district is estimated to receive during the same school year, and your district has not previously received voter authorization to exercise an option, your district must conduct an election.
+If your district does not qualify for the offset provision and has not previously received voter authorization to exercise an option, your district must conduct an election.
 Please see appendix D, on election procedures, for detailed information about the election process.
 Your district needs to conduct this type of election only once.
 If your district has conducted a Chapter 41 election in the past, it need not conduct additional elections upon subsequent notifications.
+If your district does not qualify to net its recapture against its state aid or elects to pay its recapture separately, your district must sign the Agreement for the Purchase of Attendance Credits contract on page 55 or the Agreement for the Education of Nonresident Students contract on page 59.